zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_16_iteration_loops_recursion.md

     sum( array, index + 1, previousSum + array[index] );
 ```

-While loops are often more performant in JavaScript than recursion, the expressive power of well written recursion if surprisingly good.
-You take an array, an index starting with zero, and the previous sum starting with zero.
-Once you reach the end of the array, you return the accumulated sum.
-Otherwise, you add one to the index, accumulate the current value of the array in the sum, and continue the iteration.
+Although loops are often more performant in JavaScript than recursion, the expressive power of well written recursion if surprisingly good.
+We can just read the code line by line:

+* Line 1: You take an array, an index starting with zero, and the previous sum starting with zero.
+* Line 2: Once you reach the end of the array...
+* Line 3: ...you return the accumulated sum.
+* Line 4: Otherwise, you add one to the index, accumulate the current value of the array in the sum, and continue the iteration.

-Note for advanced readers: tail call optimization is still not implemented properly in all JavaScript environments, and I have doubts if it will ever be implemented.
+An intermediate state of the iteration is described by the `index` and `previousSum` variables.
+These variables are called accumulator variables.

+A> The state of the iteration can be described described using *accumulator variables* in the argument list of the function.

-### Exercises: Recursion
+#### Exercises: Recursion

 **Exercise 49.** Adott egy egész számokat tartalmazó tömb. Írd ki `console.log` segítségével egymás alá külön sorba a tömb elemeit.
 Használj rekurziót.